 Rules related to EHT MU PPDUs also apply to UHR MU PPDUs.

-Rules related RUs and MRUs in an EHT MU PPDU, the rule also applies to RUs and MRUs in a UHR MU PPDU
+Rules related RUs and MRUs in an EHT MU PPDU also applies to RUs and MRUs in a UHR MU PPDU

-and the additional rules defined below.

-In a 40 MHz, 80 MHz, 160 MHz or 320 MHz UHR MU PPDU, an AP shall not allocate to a 20 MHz operating non-AP STA an RU or MRU that is not supported by the STA as indicated in 38.3.3 (RU and MRU restrictions for 20 MHz operation).
+In a 40 MHz, 80 MHz, 160 MHz or 320 MHz UHR MU PPDU, an AP shall not allocate to a 20 MHz operating non-AP STA an RU or MRU that is not supported by the STA as defined in 38.3.3 (RU and MRU restrictions for 20 MHz operation).

 A UHR AP shall not allocate an RU or MRU in the secondary 160 MHz of a 320 MHz UHR MU PPDU or UHR TB PPDU to a 20 MHz operating non-AP UHR STA if either the UHR AP or the 20 MHz operating non-AP UHR STA is not operating in the NPCA mode.
 If the 20 MHz operating non-AP UHR STA has not set up SST operation on a nonprimary 20 MHz channel with the UHR AP, and if the UHR AP or the 20 MHz operating non-AP UHR STA is not operating in the NPCA mode, a UHR AP shall not allocate an RU or MRU to a 20 MHz operating non-AP UHR STA in any of the following: